skip to content

 Hispanic and Latino

-Hispanic and Latino, when used together, is the preferred and most inclusive term to describe the people Weber State University aims to serve as part of its strategic plan and Hispanic-serving initiatives.
+Hispanic and Latino, when used together, is the preferred term to describe the people Weber State University aims to serve as part of its strategic plan and Hispanic-serving initiatives.

 As first priority, when writing about people who have indicated they are of Hispanic or Latino descent, ask personal preference.
 Some will prefer, for example, Mexican or Colombian to Hispanic or Latino.